Best Value Faucets

 Good Design is the oldest and most prestigious of the international juried awards for product design.

-At least one Isenberg design, the IF.2000 Infinity wall-mounted lavatory faucet, has won international design awards including a 2020 Good Design Award and a listing Better Homes & Gardens as one of the 30 most innovative products of 2020 and a design award by Hospitality Design magazine.
+At least one Flusso design, the IF.2000 Infinity wall-mounted lavatory faucet, has won international design awards, including a 2020 Good Design Award, a listing by Better Homes & Gardens as one of the 30 most innovative products of 2020, and a design award by Hospitality Design magazine.

 Bath faucets are arranged in collections of like-styled products that may include faucets, tub fillers, showers, and accessories for a well-coordinated look.

-Isenberg does not manufacture its faucets.
-It buys them already assembled from its suppliers in China with the possible exception of handles, cartridges, and other removable parts that may be attached only once the faucet is sold.
+Flusso does not manufacture its faucets.
+It buys them already assembled from its suppliers in China, with the possible exception of handles, cartridges, and other removable parts that may be attached only once the faucet is sold.

 Its aerators are made by Neoperl,® also considered some of the world's best.

-These precision-engineered devices, about the size of a nickel, are used to shape and modify the water stream, restrict water volume to the lower flows required by federal and state water conservation laws, and in some cases, to prevent back-flow that can result in the contamination of household drinking water.
+These precision-engineered devices, about the size of a nickel, are used to shape and modify the water stream, restrict water volume to the lower flows required by federal and state water conservation laws, and, in some cases, prevent backflow that can result in the contamination of household drinking water.

-The color finishes are Thin-Film Ceramic (TFC) coatings, a finish originally developed for military field equipment and firearms.
-Its migration to faucets to replace the less robust commonly used to produce color finishes is long overdue.
-Isenberg is one of the first faucet companies to adopt the technology.
+Its twenty color finishes are not the usual semi-durable .
+They are the almost indestructible thin-film Ceramic (TFC) coatings, a finish originally developed for military field equipment and firearms.
+Its migration to faucets is long overdue.
+Flusso is one of the first faucet companies to adopt the technology.

 The company backs its faucets with a lifetime warranty that meets the minimum requirements of the standard North American faucet warranty, providing lifetime protection to the original buyer against manufacturing and material defects.